aliasghor/python-oop/README.md

 The `__init__()` method is a [special method](https://docs.python.org/3/glossary.html#term-special-method) that is automatically called when an object (instance) of a class is created.
 Its primary purpose is to initalize the instance's attribute values implicitly through the `self` parameter.
 (In Python, `self` is not a keyword, rather it is just a naming conventation.
 It is also used to refer to an instance of a class, and behind the scences, Python automatically passes the instance as for the first argument.)

 ## 3. Class Dan Instance Variables

 Class variables are variables that are shared across all instances of a class, whereas instance variables are variables that are unique to each instance of a class.

+## 4. Instance Methods

+Instance methods are methods whose first parameter is `self`.
+This parameter must be used because instance methods are bound to the object of a class.
+These methods are also used to either access or modify the object's attributes.